Chromie Abilities and Strategy

 - Mana: 60

 Choose an enemy Hero.
-After 3 seconds, they will teleport back to the location where Temporal Loop was cast on them.
+After 3 seconds, they are teleported back to the location where Temporal Loop was cast on them.

 Temporal Loop needs careful timing and anticipation in order to unfold its maximum value.
 However, it has the potential to lock down and kill a single enemy target in an instant, especially if your teammates follow suit.